Below are frequently asked questions about the SW MT COVID-19 Response Fund. If you would like to know more information about the fund, click here.

 Is there a fee to contribute?

 With a focus on getting resources out to the community in this critical time, there is no administrative fee for participating in the Fund.
 100% of donations will go to community groups and leaders on the ground, except for a credit card fee for online donations, which is 3.75% + $0.35 per transaction.
-Greater Gallatin United Way (GGUW) and Bozeman Area Community Foundation (BACF) are covering the cost of approximately 13 staff leading this effort.
+Greater Gallatin United Way (GGUW) and One Valley Community Foundation (OVCF) are covering the cost of approximately 13 staff leading this effort.

 How will the Fund shift gears if needed?